Automation in warehousing

 Advancements in smartphone technology mean that a lot of work that was previously handled at big fixed workstations can now be managed by handheld devices.
 According to a report sponsored by Honeywell, 85% of warehouse managers are either using or planning to use smartphones in their warehouse.

 For example, using a smartphone camera to scan items can make stocktaking faster and more accurate.
-Instead of carrying a paper checklist and writing down shelf counts by hand, warehouse staff can just scan each items and the count automatically gets updated across all the systems in the warehouse.
+Instead of carrying a paper checklist and writing down shelf counts by hand, warehouse staff can just scan each item and the count automatically gets updated across all the systems in the warehouse.
 This cuts down on data entry as well as errors stemming from illegible handwriting and missing forms.

 Wearables—like smartwatches, smart glasses, augmented reality interfaces, and voice-enabled devices—are becoming very popular and providing new, creative ways to interact with information systems in a warehouse.